The Best Touring Motorcycles to Buy in 2020 - The Magnificent 7

 If you are a rider who likes to cover distances and have some fun off the road too, the Triumph tiger 1200 is the absolutely best choice.
 However, if you like to stick to the road, you should also consider another beast from Triumph, the Triumph Rocket 3.

 Buying one of the many touring motorcycles in this list is a safe bet for the future.
 However, touring motorcycles aren´t exactly cheap, so you are looking at an investment.
-If you follow these tips and choose the one that comes closer to your desires, you can´t go wrong.
+If you follow these tips and choose the one that comes closest to your desires, you can´t go wrong.

 Did you ride any of these already?
 We would love to hear from you.
 Also, if you thought this article was useful and you want to help others looking for touring motorcycles, share it.